 PRagMatic Pediatric Trial of Balanced versus NOrmaL Saline FlUid in Sepsis (PRoMPT-BOLUS)

-Unfortunately, the most effective and safest crystalloid fluid to use for initial resuscitation of septic shock has not yet been established.
-Two types of crystalloids are used for resuscitation in sepsis: “Normal” Saline and Balanced Fluids e.g., Lactated Ringer’s or PlasmaLyte.
-Balanced Fluids have well-established biologic and physiologic advantages over Normal Saline and prior studies have associated Balanced Fluids with reduced risk for MODS, acute kidney injury, immune dysfunction, coagulopathy, and death over Normal Saline in a variety of settings and conditions.
-However, in the absence of paediatric-specific data, Normal Saline remains in overwhelming use worldwide for initial fluid resuscitation in paediatric sepsis and is currently recommended by Advanced Paediatric Life Support Life Support (APLS), the organisation setting the standard for acute care in Australia and New Zealand and elsewhere.
+The most effective and safest crystalloid fluid to use for initial resuscitation of septic shock has not yet been established.
+Two types of crystalloids are used for resuscitation in sepsis: 0.9% Saline and Balanced Fluids (Lactated Ringer’s solution, Hartmann’s solution, and PlasmaLyte).
+Balanced Fluids have well-established biologic and physiologic advantages over 0.9% Saline and prior studies have associated balanced fluids with reduced risk for MODS, acute kidney injury, immune dysfunction, coagulopathy, and death when compared to 0.9% Saline in a variety of conditions.
+However, in the absence of paediatric-specific data, 0.9% Saline remains in overwhelming use worldwide for initial fluid resuscitation and is currently recommended by Paediatric Advanced Life Support (PALS), the organisation setting the standard for acute care in developed countries.

 Study design